ritukaur7302-lang/Ritukaur-demo/README.md

 # Ritukaur-demo
-This is my first git Repository.
+This is my first git Repository...